CooperBigFoot/hydro-forecasting/README.md

 ## TODOs

 - [x] Merge refactor branc into main
-- [ ] Implement Observer Pattern to manage logs
+- [x] Implement Observer Pattern to manage logs
+  - [x] Fix logging when HPT.
+The progress bar is not showing
 - [ ] Tune HP for all models for Tajikistan and Kyrgyzstan
 - [ ] Use new set of HP to retrain the challenger models (low and medium hii)
 - [ ] Retrain benchmark models.
 Important to use the same preprocessing as used during HPT!